Rule 23A. Hearing on conditions of Section 78A-6-702; bind over to district court.

 (d) At the conclusion of the minor's case, the state may call witnesses and present evidence on the conditions required by Section 78A-6-702.
 The minor may cross-examine adverse witnesses.

-(e) If the court does not find by clear and convincing evidence that the conditions required by Section78A-6-702 are present, the court shall enter an order directing the minor to answer the charges in district court.
+(e) If the court does not find by clear and convincing evidence that it would be contrary to the best interest of the minor and the best interests of the public to bind the minor over to the jurisdiction of the district court, the court shall enter an order directing the minor to answer the charges in district court.

 (f)(1) Upon entry of an order directing the minor to answer the charges in district court, the court shall comply with the requirements of Title 77, Chapter 20, Bail.
 By issuance of a warrant of arrest or continuance of an existing warrant, the court may order the minor committed to jail in accordance with Section 62A-7-201.
 The court shall enter the appropriate written order.